x-formation/pulsekit/README.md

 ## cmd/pulsecli

-Command-line tool for communicating with Zutubi Pulse server through its Remote API.
+Command-line tool for communicating with Zutubi Pulse server via its Remote API.

 #### Installation